 - Students should contact the campus or center academic adviser to begin the placement process.
 NPC uses the ACCUPLACER computer-based placement test as its primary placement tool.
 If technical difficulties prevent the use of the ACCUPLACER test, students will need to schedule a time to return and complete the ACCUPLACER test; - A complete battery of ACCUPLACER assessments typically takes three hours.
 Depending upon the ACCUPLACER results, some students may need additional placement testing in one or more areas; - 3.
-At the conclusion of the ACCUPLACER test, the academic adviser will meet with the student to discuss the placement results; - 4.
+After the ACCUPLACER test, the academic adviser will meet with the student to discuss the placement results; - 4.
 Students needing placement testing pay a \$20 annual fee.
-This fee allows up to three tests within the academic year, August 1, 2018 July 31, 2019. - 5.
+This fee allows up to three tests within the academic year.

 Placement test scores, whether from NPC or another institution, are effective for a maximum of five years.
 If more than five years have elapsed since the testing date, the student must re-test before enrolling in a class.